ashok-dahal-codes/ashok-dahal-codes/README.md

 - 🔍 Currently exploring the **world of AI & Machine Learning**
 - 🛠️ Always building, always learning
-- 💬 Ask me about: Python, ML basics, and what it's like to live inside Jupyter Notebooks 😄
 - 🚀 Dream: To build smart systems that help people!

 ---